yeara/cv_ml_prog_prep/notes/coding_notebook/LeetCode_Analysis.md

 Use the row as a way to keep track of what was already searched

-## Power Set

-The power set is a set of all possible subsets

-Power set size is 2^n

-Testing with bit shift:

-j = 1 < n

-counter & 1 << j

 ### Count Digits

 The task was to count all of the 1's in all of the numbers between 0 and i.